So let me ask you this- What is your story?

 In March 2016, Melissa self-published her autobiography titled: Getting Out of the Rut.

 On September 5th 2016, Melissa and her husband welcomed their first child, Emma Jirovec, into the world.
-They have since been completely under her spell and are adjusting to their new lives as a family.
+They have since been completely under her spell, and are preparing for their newest bundle of joy due May 2018.